Mixed modulus and anomaly mediation in light of the muon $g-2$ anomaly: Mixed modulus-anomaly mediation

 with $m_{3/2}$ being the gravitino mass.
 Note that anomaly mediation is a model-independent supergravity effect proportional to the gravitino mass, but it alone suffers from the tachyonic slepton problem.
 Because the combination $M_a/g^2_a$ is renormalization group (RG) invariant at one loop, the gaugino masses at the TeV scale are found to approximately obey the following relation:

 where we have taken $g^2_{\rm GUT} =0.5$ and used the ratios of the gauge couplings $g^2_1 : g^2_2: g^2_3 \simeq 1:2:6$ at the TeV scale.

 As the first explicit realization of a de Sitter (dS) vacuum with all string moduli stabilized, the KKLT mechanism~\cite{Kachru:2003aw} provides an interesting framework to realize mixed modulus-anomaly mediation with $\alpha$ of order unity.
 In the minimal KKLT setup, $\alpha$ is a positive rational number~\cite{Choi:2004sx,Choi:2005ge}.
 In the literature, the phenomenology of positive $\alpha$ has been studied intensively particularly to resolve the fine-tuning problem to realize the electroweak (EW) symmetry breaking scale~\cite{Kitano:2005wc,Lebedev:2005ge,Choi:2006xb,Abe:2014kla,Baer:2016hfa,Kawamura:2017qey,Jeong:2020wum}.
-However, it is known that the muon $g-2$ anomaly is hardly explained in the cases with positive $\alpha$ due to relatively heavy winos and bino.
+However, the muon $g-2$ anomaly is hardly explained in the cases with positive $\alpha$ due to relatively heavy winos and bino unless the other contribution exists~\cite{Choi:2006xb, Du:2018pko}.
 One can generalize the KKLT setup to obtain a negative $\alpha$ to get a desired mass hierarchy in the gaugino spectrum.
-For a concrete discussion, let us consider a model where the effective moduli superpotential is given by~\footnote{ We take the reduced Planck mass unit, $M_{Pl}=1$, unless stated otherwise. }
+For a concrete discussion, let us consider a model where the effective moduli superpotential is given by\footnote{ We take the reduced Planck mass unit, $M_{Pl}=1$, unless stated otherwise. }

 with $A_0$ and $A_1$ being constants of order unity, and the visible sector gauge kinetic function is written as

 after integrating out the heavy dilation $S$ and complex structure moduli fixed by fluxes at $S=S_0$.
 Here, $\ell_0/\ell$, $\ell_1/\ell$, and $k_1/k$ are rational numbers determined by topological or group theoretical data of the underlying string compactification, as can be dictated from the periodicities of ${\rm Im}(T)$ and ${\rm Im}(S)$.
 A supersymmetric minimum is developed by the above superpotential and is lifted to a dS vacuum by adding a SUSY breaking uplifting potential that originates from a brane-localized source located at the IR end of the warped throat.
 The uplifting potential is given by